mrazomej/phd/src/chapter_01/section_03_information.md

 (t - 1) A(m) < r A(n) \leq t A(m),
 \label{eq:A_div}
 $$
-because our requirement of the uncertainty $H$ being an additive property.
+because of our requirement of the uncertainty $H$ being an additive property.
 For the example in [@Fig:ch1_fig09](C), at each of the three decision steps, the uncertainty is given by $A(2)$.
 Given that the uncertainty is additive, for each of the routes, our total uncertainty is given by
 $$